-- 1. Satisfy placement testing requirements, either by scheduling and taking placement tests at the College or by submitting satisfactory SAT or ACT test scores. - 2.
+- Satisfy placement testing requirements, by taking placement tests at the College or by submitting satisfactory SAT or ACT test scores or proof of satisfactory completion of English and math at the college level. - 2.
 Provide the College with official copies of transcripts from high school and all colleges and universities previously attended only if any of the following are applicable: - a.
 Student is applying for Funeral Services, Emergency Medical Services, or Nursing; - b.
-Student has been suspended or dismissed from another college or university; and/or - c.
-Student is requesting a transcript review for transfer credits from a College outside the VCCS.
+Student has been suspended or dismissed from another college or university; and/or

-3. Meet with a counselor to be placed in an academic program.
+- c.
+Student is requesting a transcript review for transfer credits from a College outside the VCCS. - 3.
+Meet with a counselor to be placed in an academic program.